oVirt/ovirt-site/source/community/activities/summer-of-code.html.md

 *   If you are redirecting students from your idea, please add [No longer taking applicants] to its title in the list below.
 *   Don't hesitate to reach out to the oVirt GSoC admins if you need help redirecting students.

-## oVirt Ideas for Google Summer of Code 2018
+## Google Summer of Code 2018

+oVirt is not participating in Google Summer of Code 2018.

+## Previous Ideas

 ### **Idea:** webadmin localization (reduce GWT permutations)